zacharygriffee/random-access-over-mux/readme.md

 - No reconnect logic yet.
 Once either the file or rpc is closed, have to recreate both the serve and client side.
 - No firewall or middlewares yet.
 - Be able to set readonly or writeonly or even stat-only
-- Suspend and unlink not yet supported
+- Suspend not yet supported

 > Although planned, there is no security protocols currently.
 Only use this between secure mediums and only over secure transports.